 [TJ skis down the west face of Stutfield NE Peak]

-On the way back I stuck behind Ferenc because I thought he may be unwell and I wanted to take lots of photos anyway.
+On the way back I stuck behind the group.
 Sometimes I like to take my time on the way back from a climb because there's no pressure and in this case it was early afternoon and we had a ton of time to whittle away until evening.